osmanium/CheatSheets/Svelte.md

 - If you don't create instance with new(),
   - You can only use `<Counter bind:this={counter}/>`

-- Suggested way is second option as much as possible
+- Suggested way is second option as much as possible or targeting into an html element such as div